eeegor/ipps-api/README.md

 ### Crypto

-JavaScript library of crypto standards, helps hashing and digesting hashed stuff
+JavaScript library of crypto standards helps to hash and to digest hashed values

 More info [here](https://github.com/brix/crypto-js)